 Houston Anesthesia Errors Attorney

 Every year in America, approximately one person in 1,000 suffers complications from local anesthetic or general anesthesia for surgery.
-Deaths from anesthesia complications can result from adverse reactions to a procedure as simple as having a tooth pulled.
+Deaths from anesthesia complications can occur during a procedure as simple as having a tooth pulled.
 It is the responsibility of every anesthesiologist and nurse anesthetist to ensure that every precaution has been taken to prevent complications to patients under their care.

 Unfortunately, diagnostic mistakes and medication errors often result in post-surgical complications.
-The law firm of Hartley Hampton, P.C., represents people who have suffered injury as a result of improper anesthetic administration.
-Contact Hartley Hampton, P.C., to schedule a no-cost consultation about your claim.
+The law firm of Hampton & King, represents people who have suffered injury as a result of improper anesthetic administration.
+Contact Hampton & King, to schedule a no-cost consultation about your claim.

 We have helped people recover compensation for:

 - Negligent intubation

 - Improper anesthesiologist or anesthetist training

 Why do anesthesia mistakes happen?

 Anesthesia mistakes happen for three primary reasons.